CORSMAL/CHOC-dataset-toolkit/README.md

 ## Installation <a name="requirements"></a>

-The toolkit was implemented and tested with the following requirements on a machine with Ubuntu XXX
+The toolkit was implemented and tested with the following requirements on a machine with Ubuntu 18.04

 Requirements:
-- Anaconda XXX
+- Anaconda 4.13.0
 - Python 3.9
-- SciPy version?
+- SciPy 1.9.3
-- Open3D version?
+- Open3D 0.16.0
-- NumPy version?
+- NumPy 1.23.5
-- OpenCV version?
+- OpenCV 4.5.5.64

 Use the following commands to install the toolkit within an Anaconda environment:
 ```